Dera Baba Nanak Gurudwara

 The journey happens for 3 days starting from the village of Dasuya to Dere Baba Nanak (border of Pakistan) which is roughly 90 km.
 When I told my host that I would like to walk the distance he was a shocked and a bit sceptical about it.
 He advised to go on a motorbike but I insisted on going with the religious battalion.
 I chose to do this, firstly to have a first-hand experience and secondly to test my endurance.

 On the first day, we started at around 8:00 am after having breakfast at the Dasuya gurdwara.
 There were 2 official vehicles one jeep carrying the local guru with some important people and the other was a trolley in the front, where all the donations are segregated and accounted.
 The first day was exciting, it was cold and it started raining in between.
-I didn’t have anything to protect myself from the rain.
+I did not have anything to protect myself from the rain.
 Meanwhile, some random group of people were really kind to accommodate me in their trolley.
 I was lucky that my host knew them.
 Once the rain stopped we decided to carry on walking with the rest of the group.
 People were offering us food all throughout our journey from lassi, oranges, sugarcane juice, poori, roti sabzi, pakodas, badam milk etc. They pleaded us to have some food and it was really hard to say no. At around 7 pm we reached the gurdwara in Mukerian where there was a kirtan followed by dinner.
 My body was completely drained from the physical exhaustion.
 We took a spot at one corner of the gurdwara and I just fell asleep like a baby.

 The second day, we woke up early to finish the necessary stuff before it got crowded.
 We had our breakfast and we set out for a long journey ahead at 5:00 am.
 It was dark and I was still feeling sleepy.
 There was no way I could escape but I am known to sleep in adverse situations (behind a bike, sleeping in buses).
 This time, it was a bit more adverse as I had to walk.
 Added to my adversity, a woman gave me a huge stick with a flag and asked me to carry it.
 I was carrying this huge flag with a bunch of other people behind the vehicles and was literally sleep walking.
 After an hour or so, I managed to hand over the flag to another person and moved in front of the vehicles to walk with the volunteers.
 As we were in the region of Gurdaspur, police started escorting us as there were too many people on the road.
 I was volunteering in the front to make way for the vehicles.
 I happened to make conversation with the police staff and they were really friendly.
 Everyone was quite surprised that I came to Punjab on a motorbike from the southern part of India.
 After a long tiring day, we happened to reach the gurdwara at around 6 pm, had our dinner and slept off.